malvinamaria/metis/Abstract_MPolak.md

 ## Algorithms
 Thorough EDA of the data, that includes cleaning, exploration, aggregation, and visualization.
 ## Tools
 Ingesting raw data into a SQL database and querying from that database into Python via SQLAlchemy.
-EDA performed using pandas.
-Visualization was performed using Matplotlib, Seaborn and Plotly.
+Data manipulation performed using Pandas and Numpy.
+Visualization carried out using Matplotlib, Seaborn and Plotly.